KL, mega sale city

 Then on to the heart of Little India at Jalan Masjid India.
 A similar makeover has taken shape here as part of the country’s beautification and upgrading project.
 Don’t fret; all is not lost despite the covered walkways and paved paths.
 Little India’s vibrant character is very much alive.
 Vendors lug bales of sarees through the traffic and past shops heaped with gold, traditional medicines and gaudy glass bangles.
 Brightly hued sarees and Bollywood-inspired Indian dresses (salwar kameez and lengas) are some of the greatest temptations here.
 Salwars are loose fitting tunics with a long knee-length shirt/blouse while lengas are long skirts.

+Though in recent times, this area has changed its flavour with tightly packed stalls selling Muslim religious trinkets and shops that specialise in headscarves, the Indian vibe is not all lost.
 My favourite is the one-stop complex, The Madras Store (100, Jalan Masjid India, tel: [60-3] 2693-0072) for fabulous sarees, brassware, oil lamps and home accessories.
-Another highly recommended stop is Saree Centre (98, Jalan Masjid India, tel: 2691-0276).
+Another highly recommended stop is Semua House – a one stop for all your wedding, cosmetics and textile needs.
 For fancy jewellery, Little India (50, Jalan Masjid India, tel: 2693-3443) is sought after, mainly by young brides-to-be.
 Be sure to whip out your reliable Casio calculator (don’t leave home without it).
 Prices correspond to the weight of the jewellery.
 Remember, the price of gold is fixed.
 What you’re negotiating down then is the premium on the workmanship.

 Parallel to Jalan Masjid India is Jalan Tuanku Abdul Rahman lined with shops, noted for their wonderful fabric, antiques and jewellery.
 Old and new mingle on Jalan Tuanku Abdul Rahman; modern complexes rise above retro buildings.
 Gulatis Silk House (162/164, Jalan Tuanku Abdul Rahman, tel: 2698-3901) and Euro Moda (126/128, tel: 2694-0805) deserve mention for their exquisite fabric, studded with sequins and beads.
 This long stretch is also a good spot to hunt for oriental antiques and art.
 Udani Carpets (393A, tel: 2698-1962) and Shalini Carpets (40, tel: 2692-7008) offer quite an extensive range.
 Kamdar (113 Jalan Tuanku Abdul Rahman, tel: 2698-8488), highly popular among locals, has the lot under one roof, from Malay traditional wear to pretty fabrics.